cyrildewit/eloquent-viewable/README.md

 It has the same parameter signature as the static `getViewsPerPeriod` method.

-See the section here above for how you can use this method.
+See the section here above for information about how you can use this method.

 ## Configuration